Medical Credentialing is Important for Building a Successful Practice — What else do I Need to Know?

 Medical Credentialing is the process of becoming affiliated with insurance companies so that you (the medical provider) can accept third party reimbursement.

-While important for the success of a clinical practice, for many health professionals medical credentialing is an unwelcome distraction from providing quality care to their patients–it doesn’t need to be!
+While important for the success of a clinical practice, medical credentialing is an unwelcome distraction from providing quality care to patients–but it doesn’t need to be!

 **That being said, some panels that claim to be “closed” are really just being selective about which providers they are adding.
 Knowing how to position one’s self and expertise can go a long way when it comes to getting into “closed” panels.**

 This website will provide helpful articles and tips for getting credentialed with insurance companies.
 Alternately, if you’re looking for a medical credentialing service that can take the burden of credentialing off of your plate, we can do that too.
 We’d love to talk with you about our full-service medical credentialing offer that guarantees success.
 Please feel free to call us at 1-855-4-THRIVE (1-855-484-7483).

 The process of credentialing can be a challenging and lengthy one, and generally takes between 3-4 months to submit the paperwork, submit supplementary documentation, and correspond with insuranace companies’ credentialing departments.

 Because of the large amount of paperwork and correspondence that is required, medical providers generally find the process to be undesirable, and very time-consuming.
 That is why many counselors choose to be cash-only practices.
 But every client that you turn away for not accepting their insurance, is money that you can never recover from.
 In fact, many patients today are demanding that their counselor accepts their insurance.

 Hence, insurance credentialing services such at Thriveworks (that’s us) are often an affordable and effective alternative to the DIY approach.